 The Soul in Ancient Egyptian Religion

-In the land of ancient Egypt, there was a strong belief that the human soul (i.e. ka/ba) was made up of different parts that complemented perfectly with the human body.
+In the land of ancient Egypt, there was a strong belief that the human soul (i.e. ka/ba) was made up of different parts that complemented the human body perfectly.
 What are those major parts of the soul in ancient Egyptian religion?
 What role did each part play in securing the individual a place in the afterlife?

 Below is a quick look at all the major things you ought to know about ancient Egypt’s conception of the soul.